dkdq/p3-vue/README.md

 **Frontend**
 - `HTML5` a markup language used for structuring and presenting content on the World Wide Web
 - `Cascading Style Sheets 3/CSS3` a style sheet language used to style and layout web pages
-- `Bootstrap5` a CSS framework directed at responsive, mobile-first front-end web development.
+- `Bootstrap5` a CSS framework directed at responsive, mobile-first front-end web development
-- `Bootstrap Icons` a icon library which can use with or without Bootstrap.
+- `Bootstrap Icons` a icon library which can use with or without Bootstrap
 - `JavaScript` the programming language for the Web
 - `Vue2.js` a JavaScript framework for building user interfaces
 - `Vue Router` the official library for page navigation in Vue applications